-General Relativity (GR) is the best theory of gravity to-date.
+General relativity (GR) is the best theory of gravity to date.
 It governs physics at the macroscopic and cosmic scales and it has been highly successful.
 However, all attempts at merging gravity with the other forces of nature have failed and most of the mass of the universe is unexplained.
 GR is based on the hypothesis that the gravitational force is composition independent: in a gravitational field all bodies fall with the same acceleration regardless of their mass and composition.
 This property is unique to gravity.
-It is referred to as the Universality of Free Fall, and it is the direct consequence of the equivalence between inertial and gravitational mass assumed by Newton in 1687 in the opening paragraph of the Principia.
-It is the basic assumption of the much more general equivalence principle formulated by Einstein in 1907 [2] which 8 years later led him to GR.
-This principle is known as the Strong Equivalence Principle (see Dicke's formulation [3] p.
-4) or as Einstein Equivalence Principle [4] while Newton's equivalence of inertial and gravitational mass is now referred to as the Weak Equivalence Principle (WEP).
+It is referred to as the universality of free fall, and it is the direct consequence of the equivalence between inertial and gravitational masses assumed by Newton in 1687 in the opening paragraph of the Principia.
+It is the basic assumption of the much more general equivalence principle formulated by Einstein [2], which 8 years later led him to GR.
+This principle is known as the strong equivalence principle (see Dicke's formulation [3, p 4]) or as Einstein's equivalence principle [4] while Newton's equivalence of inertial and gravitational masses is now referred to as the weak equivalence principle (WEP).

-If the Universality of Free fall and the WEP are invalidated by experiments, so is the Strong Equivalence Principle.
+If the universality of free fall and the WEP are invalidated by experiments, so is the strong equivalence principle.
 As a result, either GR should be amended or we are in the presence of a new force of nature.

 Tests of WEP are unique tests of GR.
 They address the assumed composition independence of gravity which sets it aside from all other forces of nature; moreover, if properly designed, they are null experiments and therefore can reach very high sensitivity.
-For these reasons they are the most deeply probing tests in the search for new physics beyond General Relativity and the current impasse, and should therefore be pushed to higher and higher sensitivity whenever the experimental possibility for an improvement arises.
+For these reasons, they are the most deeply probing tests in the search for new physics beyond GR and the current impasse and should therefore be pushed to higher and higher sensitivity whenever the experimental possibility for an improvement arises.

 Such improvements occurred several times in history.
-In 1600 Galileo suspended masses made of different material from wires rather than dropping them from a height (to avoid limitations due to the short time of fall and the bodies release errors) and found that they fall with the same acceleration with a fractional difference of $\simeq 10^{-3}$ [5] [6].
-In the early 1900 Eötvös coupled the proof masses by placing them on a torsion balance whose high sensitivity and perfect rejection of common mode effects allowed him to reach the amazing level of 10^{-8} [7] on which Einstein relied ([8] p.
-114).
-In the field of the Earth the signal is DC and the torsion balance test lacks modulation.
-In order to overcome this limitation without rotating the balance Dicke and Braginsky in the 1960s and 70s searched for violation in the field of the Sun exploiting the diurnal rotation of the Earth in order to modulate the signal.
+In 1600, Galileo suspended masses made up of different materials by wires rather than dropping them from a height (to avoid limitations due to the short time of fall and the bodies release errors) and found that they fall with the same acceleration with a fractional difference of $\simeq 10^{-3}$ [5, 6].
+In the early 1900, Eötvös coupled the proof masses by placing them on a torsion balance whose high sensitivity and perfect rejection of common-mode effects allowed him to reach the amazing level of 10^{-8} [7] on which Einstein relied [8, p 114].
+In the field of the Earth, the signal is DC and the torsion balance test lacks modulation.
+In order to overcome this limitation without rotating the balance, Dicke and Braginsky in the 1960s and 1970s searched for violation in the field of the Sun exploiting the diurnal rotation of the Earth in order to modulate the signal.
 Although the signal from the Sun is slightly weaker than that from the Earth, signal modulation allowed them to make a very substantial improvement reaching 10^{-11} [9] and 10^{-12} [10].
-In the last two decades the Eöt-Wash group has managed to rotate the balance itself about 70 times faster than the Earth's rotation.
+In the last two decades, the Eöt-Wash group has managed to rotate the balance itself about 70 times faster than the Earth's rotation.
 They have confirmed no violation to 10^{-12} [11] in the field of the Sun and reached 10^{-13} [12] in the field of the Earth.
-For the Earth and the Moon in the field of the Sun, Lunar Laser Ranging (LLR) has found no violation at the level 10^{-13} [13] [14].
+For the Earth and the Moon in the field of the Sun, lunar laser ranging (LLR) has found no violation at the level 10^{-13} [13, 14].